kvakvs/tx/README.md

-# Term Explorer (TX)
+# Erlang Term Explorer (TX)

+This app was created to fill the void in the data visualisation area.
+And to help you follow "know your data" paradigm.
+Basically it shows you your data in browser via webserver listening to localhost.

-A simple application to be used when debugging your apps.
-Given an arbitrary long nested (or simple) term, saves it in memory and creates an unique URL to it (similar to Pastebin but with faster expiration).
-Opening the URL displays a page with navigable tree-like term structure.
-Data is released automatically for garbage collection, or when you click release button.
+Given an arbitrary term, saves it temporarily and creates an unique URL to it (similar to Pastebin but with faster/manual expiration).
+Clicking the URL a page with tree-like term structure.

+Uses only standard Erlang libraries (inets), no external dependencies.

+# Running

+run manually via: `application:start(tx).` or it will be started automatically if you forget to do that.
+Default port is 20000, and default host is localhost.

 # Example

     X = erlang:process_info(self()).
-tx:tx(X).
+    tx:show(X).